🚀 See Middesk in action with an instant, self-guided demo

 In terms of regulatory compliance, an organization needs to ensure it isn’t breaking the law by dealing with a person, group, or territory that has been sanctioned or is (suspected of being) involved in crime.
 On the risk assessment side, an organization needs to know why that entity may be more or less likely to get (or already be) involved in unethical or illegal activity.

 The main issue with this, however, is one of scale.
 Organizations can have hundreds or thousands of individuals and businesses as clients or partners, or as ultimate beneficial owners of businesses.
-And each needs to be screened against watchlists, not only at onboarding but also throughout the client or partner lifecycle (in case an entity is added to or removed from a watchlist during a relationship).
+To ensure they don’t work with prohibited businesses or individuals, each needs to be screened against watchlists, not only at onboarding but also throughout the client or partner lifecycle (in case an entity is added to or removed from a watchlist during a relationship).
 Doing so manually can prove prohibitive in terms of time, money, and human resources spent.

 What types of watchlists do you need to screen against?